almajeas/RHITMobile-Android/README.md

 The same commands can be used to build and install the `BetaManager` project.

-# From Eclipse
+### From Eclipse

 Building from within Eclipse requires both the Android SDK and the Eclipse ADT Plugin, as described above.
-To build the project, simply create a new workspace at `android/src` and import the 3 relevant projects contained in that directory, as shown above.
-After importing the projects, simply use Eclipse to build and run the projects.
+To build the project, create a new workspace at `src` and import the 4 relevant projects contained in that directory, as shown above.
+After importing the projects, use Eclipse to build and run the projects.

+To create the ActionBarSherlock project:

+1. Create a new Android project.
+    -  Name the project ActionBarSherlock
+    -  Select "Create project from existing source"
+    -  Set the location to be "[repo path]/src/ActionBarSherlock/library"
+2. Eclipse will likely create the project incorrectly.
+Delete the project (but not the contents on disk), and move `.project` and `.classpath` from "src/ActionBarSherlock" to "src/ActionBarSherlock/library"
+3. Import the project contained in "src/ActionBarSherlock/library"

+Possible project import issues:

+*  Projects may fail to build because project specific compilation settings are erroneously automatically configured.
+For each project's properties page under "Java Compiler", deselect "Enable project specific settings"

 ## Building the Documentation

 Documentation specific to developers is included inline in the source code in [Doxygen](http://www.stack.nl/~dimitri/doxygen/) format.
 To build a copy of this documentation, first [install Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html#latestsrc), then run the following command from the root of the repository (the directory above this one):

-    $ doxygen android/src/Doxyfile
+    $ doxygen src/Doxyfile

-This will generate a set of HTML documentation under the `doc` directory within the following path: `android/src/RHITMobile`.
+This will generate a set of HTML documentation under the `doc` directory within the following path: `src/RHITMobile`.
 Open the `index.html` file in this new directory with your favorite web browser to get started with the developer documentation.